-I was sent this small Turner watercolour recently by a mysterious gentleman, a certain Peter Shearer from Cincinnati who collects art and loves it too, apparently.
-We have mutual friends over there and I believe that he has also visited this small blog space so he obviously knew what interested me, but also himself too.
+I was sent this small Turner watercolour recently by a mysterious gentleman, whom I don't know, a certain Peter Shear from Indiana who is a painter.
+I believe that he stumbled upon this small blog space and understood not only what interested me but also himself too.
 In any event I thank him for this small gift.

-This unpretentious little oeuvre, lacking in any visual presumption is just so perfect and beguiling that I could weep with envy.
-Its innocence speaks of a rare and simple vision, one which a very insightful young child of rare sensibility might be able to pull off but only on a very lucky and insightful afternoon.
+It was a shock to see it for this unpretentious little oeuvre, lacking in any visual presumption is just so perfect and beguiling that I could weep with envy.
+Its innocence speaks of a rare and simple vision, one which only a very insightful young child of rare sensibility might be able to pull off on a very lucky and insightful afternoon.

-There is at certain times, that awkward honesty in Turner's voluminous record-keeping of the sea and sky that reveals such playful abstraction that one could possibly (if they knew little or nothing about Art) imagine it done by a child indeed.
-But this of course, would be a fairly cheap value judgement by smug, smart-alecks who would be ruled by the left side of their brains only, for this is a masterpiece of invention.
+There are at certain moments this awkward honesty in Turner's voluminous record-keeping of the sea and sky that reveals such a playful abstraction that one could possibly think (if they knew little or nothing about Art) that it was done by a child.
+But this would be a fairly cheap value judgement by smug smart-alecks whose sensibilities are be ruled uniquely by the left side of their brains only, for this is a masterpiece of invention.

 The perfect brilliance of this tiny and unobtrusive little souvenir is beyond description.
 This child-like innocence belies a profound vision, one that was cultivated by a lifetime of looking at Nature, but also by an enormous talent buried deeply within the structure of its four corners and behind its quiet and simple design.

-But hidden within this simplicity is a foreground, middle ground, and a background, which all together seem to come racing up to the viewer all at once on one plane, like the visual world does in fact.
-In Painting, this is the art of greatness for it has to be learned through practice but also a generously extensive understanding of Art History itself.
+But hidden within this simplicity are the essentials of picture-making.
+There is a foreground, middle ground, and a background which together, seem to come racing up to the viewer all at once as one plane exactly like the visual world does in fact.
+In Painting, this is the art of greatness for it has to be learned through practice, but also a generously extensive understanding of Art History itself.

-A viewer doesn't realise this because they don't think about it, it's taken for granted.
-But the painter (and gifted child) seem to understand this, though in different ways, because they know they need to reconfigure a visible world through a sort of connivance of talent and gumption to reconstruct the logic of a landscape in a painted image.
-For the gifted and clairvoyant child, and a few lucky painters (the visionaries), it's innate, but for most painters it must be learned.
-I had to learn it for instance, it didn't come naturally to me.
+A viewer doesn't realise any of this because they don't have to think about it, it's a given and taken for granted.
+But the painter seems to understand this though in different ways because they know they need to reconfigure a visible world through a sort of connivance of talent and gumption to reconstruct the logic of a landscape in a painted image.
+Alas, for the gifted and clairvoyant child (and a few lucky painters and visionaries), it's innate but for most painters it needs to be learned.
+I had to learn it for instance, because it didn't come naturally to me as I had lost that creative child much earlier in my life.

-In the Turner above is a great example of seeing the 'motif' of the picture as a unified visual idea.
-And because an academic painter sees only a picture as pieces to be attached to one another, he/she consequently attempts to tie them all together a bit like a patchwork quilt.
-But being a visionary, this is not how Turner saw either the motif or the picture, for he saw everything as a whole and he made the necessary sacrifices to reconfigure that whole into the form of a painting.
+In the Turner above, is a great example of seeing the 'motif' of the picture as a unified visual idea.
+Because of either his long experience or his immense talents, he saw everything as a whole and he always made the necessary sacrifices to create a whole form.

 No comments: